threefoldtech/info_grid/src/faq/faq.md

 ### I set up my farm on Threefold Connect App.
 Can I use the Polkadot extension Dashboard instead?

 If you want to use the Dashboard, you can take the TFChain Secret from the app and import it into the Polkadot extension.
-For more information, and the other way around (TF Dashboard to TF Connect App), read the sections Move Farm from the TF app to the TF Dashboard (polkadot.js) and Import TF Dashboard (polkadot.js) wallet to the TF Connect App Wallet of the [Farming Guide Part 2](https://forum.threefold.io/t/threefold-farming-guide-part-2/2990).
+For more information, read [this section](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md#move-farm-from-the-tf-app-to-the-tf-portal-polkadotjs) of the Farming Guide.
+For the other way around (TF Dashboad to TF Connect App), read [this section](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md#import-tf-portal-polkadotjs-wallet-to-the-tf-connect-app-wallet) of the guide.

 ***